-Check that the chain brake is in disengaged position by moving the front hand guard towards the front handle.
-(24)
+- Check that the chain brake is in disengaged position by moving the front hand guard towards the front handle.
+(25) - Unscrew the bar nut and remove the clutch cover (chain brake).
+Take off the transportation guard (A).
+(18) - Fit the bar over the bar bolts.

-Undo the bar nuts that hold the clutch cover/chain brake.
-Use the combi-tool integrated in the rear handguard or one with corresponding dimensions (contact your servicing dealer (retailer) for a replacement tool).
-Take off the transportation ring (A).
-(6) (15)

-Fit the bar over the bar bolts.
 Place the bar in its rearmost position.
 Place the chain over the drive sprocket locate it in the groove on the bar.
 Begin on the top edge of the bar.
 Make sure that the edges of the cutting links are facing forward on the top edge of the bar.
-(16)

-Fit the clutch cover (chain brake) and locate the chain adjuster pin in the cut-out in the bar.
-Check that the drive links of the chain fit correctly on the drive sprocket and that the chain is in the groove on the bar.
-Tighten the bar nut finger-tight.
-(16)

-Tension the chain by turning the chain tensioning screw clockwise using the combi-tool.
+(19) - Fit the clutch cover (chain brake) and locate the chain adjuster pin in the cut-out in the bar.
+Check that the drive links of the chain fit correctly on the drive sprocket and that the chain is in the groove on the bar. - Tension the chain by turning the chain tensioning screw clockwise using the combi-tool.
 The chain should be tensioned until it does not sag from the underside of the bar.
-(12)

-The chain is correctly tensioned when it does not sag from the underside of the bar, but can still be turned easily by hand.
+(13) - The chain is correctly tensioned when it does not sag from the underside of the bar, but can still be turned easily by hand.
 Hold up the bar tip and tighten the bar nuts with the combi-tool.
-(13)

-When fitting a new chain, the chain tension has to be checked frequently until the chain is run-in.
+(14) - When fitting a new chain, the chain tension has to be checked frequently until the chain is run-in.
 Check the chain tension regularly.
 A correctly tensioned chain ensures good cutting performance and long life.
+(11)

-WARNING: If received assembled, ensure your unit is properly assembled and all fasteners are secure.
+WARNING!
+If received assembled, ensure your unit is properly assembled and all fasteners are secure.